ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 - Make sure that the assembly files extensions are in uppercase (.S) to make them be preprocessed by the C preprocessor on which Ndless include files are built
-- OS functions can be called from the program, see source code of the sample programs in src/samples.
+- OS functions ("syscalls") can be called, see the source code of the sample programs in src/samples.
+Calling syscalls in thumb state is supported.
 - Development information and resources are or will be available on Hackspire: http://hackspire.unsads.com